-Prior to joining Scott+Scott, Mr. McGahan spent four years in the London office of Freshfields Bruckhaus Deringer LLP.
-During this time he acted in many of the leading English competition damages cases, including National Grid Electricity Transmission Plc v ABB Ltd. He also acted for numerous clients in competition law investigations, both internal investigations and those brought by the Competition and Markets Authority, the European Commission, and other regulators, including the multi-jurisdictional 'LIBOR' investigations.
+- Spent four years in the London office of Freshfields Bruckhaus Deringer LLP, acting in many of the leading English competition damages cases, including National Grid Electricity Transmission Plc v ABB Ltd.

-Mr. McGahan is admitted to practice in England and Wales and in Queensland, Australia.
+- Admitted to practice in England & Wales and Queensland, Australia